Delay-minimizing capacity allocation in an infinite server queueing system: Optimization and approximation

 with the objective $v(\mu,L_0)$.
 In every step $\mu$ is the total available capacity and $L$ is the LST defining the external arrival process to the system.
 While \eqref{DP2} has an elegant form it is not straightforward to solve even numerically.
 This is due to the infinite dimensional state space $\mathcal{L}$, which is a space of continuous functions.
 We next suggest an equivalent program with a simpler state space that includes the server index and the capacities that have been allocated.

-For any given exogenous arrival distribution $L_0$ we can compute the values of $L_n(s)$ given the series $\{\mu_1,\ldots,\mu_{n-1}\}$ using the recursive formula \eqref{eq:LST}.
+For any given exogenous arrival distribution $L_0$ we can compute the values of $L_n(s)$ given the sequence $\{\mu_1,\ldots,\mu_{n-1}\}$ using the recursive formula \eqref{eq:LST}.
 The program \eqref{DP2} with capacity constraint $\mu$ can then be defined by the Bellman equation

 where $s_n:=\sum_{i=1}^{n}\mu_i$.
 The overall objective is $v_1(\emptyset)$.

 Unfortunately there is an additional problem of computational complexity.
 Specifically, computing $q_n$ requires computing the recursion for $L_{n-1}(\mu_n)$ which is of the magnitude of $2^n$ steps.
 In the sequel we propose a numerical approximation method that relies on the solution of \eqref{DP} for a small number of steps with the TAP solution \eqref{CP:tail} as an initial condition.